JasonKEllis/BCITree/README.md

 - Jason Ellis
 - Logan Salayka-Ladouceur

-### Group Biographies
-#### David
-I graduated from the University of British Columbia in 2023 with a Bachelor's degree in Urban Forestry and a minor in Urban Green-Space Management.
-My primary interest in GIS—encompassing data interoperability, visualizing data, managing geospatial data, deriving insights from remote sensing, and conducting geospatial analyses—is all aimed at enhancing decision-making capabilities.
-As I pursue the BCIT Advanced Diploma in GIS, I hope to hone my technical and programming skills, which are geared toward my interest in utilities management, natural resource management, urban planning, and data integration.
-During my free time, I enjoy playing PC games, exploring the outdoors, and occasionally engaging in backcountry hiking.

-#### Jason
-I graduated from the University of British Columbia in 2023 with a bachelor's degree in geography and a minor in GIS.
-I am now studying at BCIT in their Advanced Diploma in GIS program and am also currently working at a commercial real estate company, aiding in data acquisition and map production.
-I am excited to use what I have learned in my studies and hope to explore the demographic side of GIS in my career.
-In my free time, I like to watch movies, exercise, and hang out with my friends.

-#### Logan
-I graduated from the University of Northern British Columbia with a bachelor’s in Math and Physics in 2016.
-I have an interest in GIS that relates to natural resources and have had the opportunity to work with several community forest organizations.
-This work included silviculture surveys, mapping, and modeling.
-I am currently enrolled in the GIS Advanced Diploma program at BCIT and am excited to broaden my skill set.
-In my free time, I enjoy outdoor activities such as biking, snowboarding, and rock climbing.

 ## Mission Statement
 In 2018, the United Nations predicted that 68% of the global population will be living in urban areas by 2050 (1).
 Urbanization and the expansion of built-up areas to accommodate growing urban populations have accelerated deforestation globally.
 The average global urban tree cover declines by 40,000 hectares each year (2).
 Trees provide essential ecosystem services in urban environments for humans, such as wind breaks, shade, air pollution removal, stormwater regulation, and carbon storage and sequestration, and even provide physical and mental health benefits (3).
 These are all direct and indirect benefits from urban trees that benefit both the environment and human well-being.